2014 Instructional League: FAQ

 - The makeup of players involves the new elite level players who need to focus on a few specific areas to help finish them off, or the fringe prospects that the organization may experiment with in another role or get a lot of extra work with to maybe push them into the upper tier of prospects.

 - There used to be a Fall Instructional Program and Fall Development Program (FDP), and in some ways this is still the case, but with many elite level first year prospects in Arizona for Instructs the two have for the most part been combined into one.
-Also, there used to be a Parallel League - or otherwise known as advanced Instructional League - but that was not brought back this year.
+Also, there used to be a Parallel League - or otherwise known as advanced Instructional League - but that was not brought back last year.

 - Those participating in strength and conditioning are not participating in games and are only there to really hone in on improving their physical makeup.
 While it is only two to four weeks, it is a program that helps provide a springboard for players to continue to work out throughout the rest of the offseason and come into spring training next year in top shape.